aurelia-ui-toolkits/aurelia-mdc-web/README.md

 ## Here be :dragon_face:!

 Keep in mind that Aurelia2 itself is still in alpha stage.
-Some things work slightly differently to Aurelia1 MDC bridge or don't work at all yet.
+Some things work slightly differently to Aurelia1 MDC bridge.

 In particular:
 * buttons must be used as follows `<button as-element="mdc-mdc-button">...</button>` or `<a as-element="mdc-mdc-button">...</a>`
 * text fields must be used as follows `<label as-element="mdc-text-field">...</label>`
-* rendering of certain elements in `repeat.for` loops is broken due to a bug in Aurelia
-* tree view does not work at the moment (need Aurelia team guidance)

-The issue with buttons and text fields will hopefully be resolved with post-alpha Aurelia2.
+The inconvenience with buttons and text fields will hopefully be resolved with post-alpha Aurelia2.

 [![npm version](https://badge.fury.io/js/%40aurelia-mdc-web%2Fbase.svg)](https://badge.fury.io/js/%40aurelia-mdc-web%2Fbase)